case story

 at risk.

-The Spotted Owl was meant to be the second species featured in the listening room.
+The endangered Spotted Owl was meant to be the second species featured.

 Then I learned that poachers use its call to find the remaining birds.
 A clean recording becomes a trail to follow.